aressler38/LocalResourceService/README.md

 ## TODO
 1. Implement blob change events and handlers.
+1. Implement a create method so that a given object and MIME combo can be added to the resources table.
 1. Better automated MIME handling for common types (JSON, image, etc.).